Logo Icon

 • Take Practice Tests: Regularly practice with mock tests to experience the real exam environment and identify your strengths and weaknesses.
 Analyze your performance in these tests to understand which areas need more attention and improvement.

 • Seek Guidance and Support: Consider joining a reputable coaching institute or seeking guidance from experienced mentors who can provide valuable insights and tips for CLAT preparation.
-They can help you understand the exam's details, provide study materials, and offer personalized feedback.
+They can help you understand the exam's details, provide study materials, and offer personalised feedback.

 Check - How Science Students can Crack CLAT?